Dyslexia assessment & ADHD assessment

 Yes, but only adults (minimum age 18).

 Please note that the type of ADHD assessment that Ulster Assessments carries out does not enable access to ADHD medication.
-Access to ADHD medication can only be gained via a medical diagnosis (which you can explore via your own GP).
+Access to ADHD medication can only be gained via a medical diagnosis which you can explore via your own GP - we supply a referral letter which you can give to your GP.

-However, rest assured that the type of ADHD assessment that Ulster Assessments carries out enables access to government-funded support such as the Disabled Students' Allowance or the Access to Work (NI) scheme.
-We also provide an official referral letter for clients to take to their GPs, if they wish to go down the medical diagnosis route following an assessment from us.
+However, rest assured that the type of ADHD assessment that Ulster Assessments carries out should enable access to government-funded support such as the Disabled Students' Allowance or the Access to Work (NI) scheme as well as reasonable adjustments from your employer or college/university.
 Specific information on the type of ADHD assessment that Ulster Assessments carries out can be found here.

-Your diagnostic assessment report will be authored by a highly qualified Specialist Assessor with a valid Assessment Practising Certificate (APC) and full registration with SASC and the British Psychological Society.
+Your diagnostic assessment report will be authored by a fully qualified Specialist Assessor who has completed the required appropriate training on ADHD and who holds a valid Assessment Practising Certificate (APC) and full registration with SASC and the British Psychological Society.

 How much does an assessment cost?

-£550.
-This price includes the gathering of background information, the diagnostic assessment session itself and the writing of the diagnostic assessment report that you will be provided with.
-There are no hidden or additional costs.
+These prices include the gathering of background information, the diagnostic assessment session itself and the writing of the diagnostic assessment report that you will be provided with.

 How long does an assessment take?